 With that said, finding the best island to visit in Hawaii as a first-time visitor can have a big impact on your trip.
 I’m fortunate to have spent time on most of Hawaii’s main tourist islands, so I’ve put together this guide to help make your decision about where to stay in Hawaii just a little easier!

-Here’s something you should know before you pack for Hawaii.
+Here’s something you should know before your first trip Hawaii.
 Definitely bring this type of sunscreen.
 It’s eco-friendly, and safe for Hawaii’s fragile underwater ecosystem and marine life.

 How to Choose The Best Island to Visit in Hawaii for First Timers

-1. Choose The Best Hawaiian Island Based on Flight Schedules
+1. Choose The Best Hawaiian Island For Your First Trip Based on Flight Schedules

 Even if you’re coming from the West coast of the US, you’re in for a long flight to Hawaii.
 For my best tips about flying stress-free, check out this post.